justinnk/bss-simulation-study/README.md

 This repository contains the accompanying code and documentation for the paper "TBA".

 **Note:** Some folders contain a `.gitignore` file to keep them in the version control despite being empty.
-Some scripts may fail if that file is present, so it is safes to delete all the gitignore files in the "empty" folders.
+Some scripts may fail if that file is present, so it is safest to delete all the gitignore files in the "empty" folders.
 Those generally include the folders named: `Formulas`, `Traces` and `Results`.

+## For Review of the Artifacts

+You can find a detailed explaination in a single readme and scripts to reproduce the tables and figures in the folder called `review`.

 ## Software Requirements

-**Required:** `python3` with `matplotlib`, `numpy`, `pandas`; `java runtime environment` **Optional:** `jupyter notebook` (to run the notebooks, but they are also included as plain python scripts), `eclipse`, `maven` and the `m2e` plugin for eclipse (to build the simulator and sstl evaluator from source, but precompiled versions are also avalable [here(todo)]())
+**Required:** `python3` with `matplotlib`, `numpy`, `pandas`; `java runtime environment` **Optional:** `jupyter notebook` (to run the notebooks, but they are also included as plain python scripts), `eclipse`, `maven` and the `m2e` plugin for eclipse (to build the simulator and sstl evaluator from source, but precompiled versions are also included in the respective foldersE)

 ## Hardware Requirements